bootstrap-vue/bootstrap-vue/src/components/jumbotron/README.md

 ### Header

-Control which tag is rendered for the header by setting the `header-tag` to the approriate HTML element.
+Control which tag is rendered for the header by setting the `header-tag` to the appropriate HTML element.
 The default is `h1`.
 Both the prop `header` and slot `header` will be rendered inside this tag.
 If both the prop and the slot are specified, the slot will be shown.